felipetovarhenao/swarmix/README.md

 ### Description

 **swarmix** is a third-party library for the RTcmix scripting language.
-The library includes of a wide variety of functions for data processing, unit conversion, mathematical functions, and more.
+The library includes a wide variety of functions for data processing, unit conversion, mathematical functions, and more.

 ### Documentation
 At the moment, the documentation for **swarmix** is limited and conveyed through docstrings found at the top of each function declaration.